Troubleshoot notifications in Jira

 Duplicate notification emails are being sent from Jira applications

 • Check the atlassian-jira-outgoing-mail.log file to see if any SMTP timeouts are occurring, as in our Outbound mail fails to send in Jira server due to read timed out error KB article.
-JIRA applications may be successfully communicating with the mail server and sending the email and then timeouts while waiting for the response.
-As it does not receive a successful response from the SMTP, it will attempt to resend emails until it receives them.
+Jira applications may successfully communicate with the mail server, send the email, and then time out while waiting for the response.
+As the SMTP server has not received a successful response, it will attempt to resend emails until it receives them.

-• If you have any third-party mail plugins, please disable them and retest the behavior to see if the problem can be isolated further.
+• If you have any third-party mail apps, please disable them and retest the behavior to see if the problem can be isolated further.

-• Check if in addition to the seeded post-function from the "Create" transition, there is a third-party plugin which triggers the "Issue created" event.
-If that's the case, remove the "Issue Created" event trigger from the third-party app.
+• Check if, in addition to the seeded post-function from the "Create" transition, a third-party app triggers the "Issue created" event.
+Remove the "Issue Created" event trigger from the third-party app if that's the case.

-• Check the notification scheme to see if it contains a mailing list - if it uses a mailing list and another notification item such as Assignee, and the assignee is also within the mailing list, JIRA applications are not able to identify the users of the mailing list and will end up sending duplicate notifications.
+• Check the notification scheme to see if it contains a mailing list.
+If it uses a mailing list and another notification item, such as Assignee, and the assignee is also within the mailing list, Jira applications can't identify the users and will send duplicate notifications.

 Notifications for filter subscriptions are not sent

-If you're using a custom priority icon and the priority column in visible in your filter, the same issue above may be occurring with filter subscription.
+If you're using a custom priority icon and the priority column is visible in your filter, the same issue above may be occurring with filter subscriptions.

 If your filter contains at least one issue with a malformed priority icon, no notifications will be sent for this filter.